 - private homeowner.

 A thorough claim should include all liable parties.
 Compensation may include pain and suffering, medical bills, lost wages and more.
-Discuss liability as well as recoverable damages specific to your case with an attorney at Preszler Law.
+Discuss liability as well as recoverable damages specific to your case with a lawyer at Preszler Injury Lawyers.
 Call 1-800-JUSTICE® or set up your consultation via our online contact form.